DISTANCE

 YR WYDDFA ULTRA 100

 The Return of the Incredible Yr Wyddfa Ultra 100 Mile Race!
-With Checkpoints spanning Snowdonia National Park & 5788m of Ascent over 100 stunning miles and over the beautiful mountains of Snowdonia Eryri!
+With 11 Checkpoints spanning over 100 stunning miles across Snowdonia Eryri National Park!

 Live online GPS tracking (via GB Race Tracker) follows the runners along the course.
-The race is classed as a Navigation Event.
+The race is classed as a self-navigation event.

 Ready for the challenge?

-Secure your Yr Wyddfa Ultra 100 place now for only £189.
-You can also choose to spread the cost over 4 instalments with ClearPay.
+Secure your Yr Wyddfa Ultra 100 place now.
+You can also choose to spread the cost by instalments via Paypal, ClearPay and Payl8r (subject to status).

 Are You Ready To